The Ultimate Guide to Your Wedding Reception Bar

 9. Whisky Bar

-It is without a doubt that whisky is a true crowdpleaser.
+It is without a doubt that whisky is a true crowd pleaser.
 The whisky bottles can also add to the aesthetic of your wedding.
 Be sure to make a menu of some of the best whiskeys in the market.
-Don’t forget to ask your guests for their drink preference beforehand.
+Don’t forget to ask your guests for their preferred drink before the event.

 10. Bourbon Bar

 Stemming from the previous point, if you feel that a glass of whisky is not a drink preference that your guests will love, maybe you should opt for a bourbon bar.
-If there is one thing you can be sure of when it comes bourbon is that it will get the men talking.
+If there is one thing you can be sure of when it comes to bourbon, it is that it will get the men talking.
 Besides, everyone loves a classic drink!

 These are just some of the most unique and personalised wedding reception bar ideas out there.
-You can still opt for something like a DIY drinks bar, a cider bar, a cold coffee bar, a sangria station, or even shots!
+You can still opt for something like a DIY drinks bar, a cider bar, a cold coffee bar, a sangria station, or even a shots station!

 What are the Added Costs to Consider

-Let’s not forget about the most important aspect of it all – setting your budget for your wedding reception bar.
-Depending on the type of bar you go for, there are certain costs to be wary about.
+Let’s not forget about the most crucial aspect of it all – setting your budget for your wedding reception bar.
+Depending on the type of bar you go to, there are certain costs to be wary of.

 1. Liability Insurance

-Whether or not you have opted to hire a professional service or would be planning to set up your own DIY wedding bar, liability insurance is still a must.
-Ask the venue or the caterer that will be serving at the wedding if they have already covered the insurance.
+Whether or not you have opted to hire a professional service or are planning to set up your own DIY wedding bar, liability insurance is still a must.
+Ask the venue or the caterer who will be serving at the wedding if they have already covered the insurance.
 If not, you need to purchase liability insurance to make sure that all alcohol-related incidents are covered.

 2. Corkage Fee

-Should you opt to set up your very own wedding bar, you may want to check up on the venue if a corkage fee applies.
-Do note that the fee will either be per bottle or per person served, either way, it is an added cost.
+If you opt to set up your own wedding bar, you may want to check with the venue to see if a corkage fee applies.
+Please note that the fee will be either per bottle or per person served; either way, it is an additional cost.

 3. Cost of a Physical Bar and Glassware